 Recap: Some Plastic Waste Non-Negotiables

-- Reduce & reuse first before you recycle
+- reduce & reuse first before you recycle

-- always use a reusable water bottle
+- try to always carry a reusable water bottle

 - always use reusable shopping bags (or carry purchases out in your hands like a ninja!)

 - use ZERO plastic bags in the supermarket- not even for nuts

 - say NAH to plastic straws, cups or cutlery crap

 - reduce the amount of alternative drinks you buy that come in a plastic bottle

 - always wash, empty & dry your recycling!
 Otherwise it’ll end up in a landfill.